wthomson/FitHome-docs/ElectricityMonitor.md

 Let's use our [issues](https://github.com/BitKnitting/energy_monitor_firmware/issues) section to exchange questions, pass along information, assign tasks, etc.

 _PLEASE evolve the documentation if it can be improved.
 This will benefit us all!_
+# Collecting Aggregate Power Readings

-# The Electricity Monitor
+The Electricity Monitor:
-The Electricity Monitor gathers power readings from our breaker box
+- gathers power readings from our breaker box.
+- put the readings into the mongo db that comes with the Raspberry Pi OS.
+## Gathering Readings
+To gather readings, we use:
+- Two current transformers.
+- An energy monitor.
+- "standard" DIY proto stuff like LEDs to detect the state our code is in, resistors, wires, and a bread board.
+- A raspberry Pi where the collected readings are stored.
+## Setting up

+and
-and sends these readings to a Raspberry Pi where the readings are stored within a mongo db.
+sends these readings to a Raspberry Pi where the readings are stored within a mongo db.
 This is an image of our breaker box:
 ![breaker box](images/EnergyMonitorFirmware/breaker_box.jpg)
 It is located in our garage.
 We have two electricity monitors hooked up.
 One is the Sense monitor (the red box), the other is this project.